In recent years, Lotte has seen a left-handed relief pitcher break out every year.

 Last season, "I was told that I would be a starter, and I reliever thought I would end up being a handyman again, but in the end I was given the set upper role, and it was a season in which my weapons became clear, He worked his way up the ranks, and eventually his breakout year came Shuta Takano when he pitched in the 8th inning of a winning game.
 Takano pitched in 37 games last season and was very consistent with 5 wins, 15 hold and ERA 1.84.

-This season, the team welcomes new foreign players Sam Long, Jose Castillo, and Hayato Miyazaki, who was released from Softbank Hawks.
-All three pitcher are left-handed relief candidates.
-Castillo stands 198 cm tall and has a good angle, fastball that exceeds 150 km/h, and slider.
-He pitched in 37 games in 2018 with the Padres, and last season he played for four teams, pitching in a total of 29 games.
+This season, the team has added three new foreign players: Sam Long, José Castillo, and Hayate Miyazaki, who was released by Softbank Hawks.
+All three pitcher are left-handed relief pitchers.
+Castillo is 198 cm tall and has good angle on his pitches, and his strengths are fastball that exceeds 150 km/h and slider.
+In 2018, he pitched in 37 games with the Padres, and last season he played for four teams and pitched in a total of 29 games.

 Sam Long has a variety of breaking ball, including fastball exceeding 150 km/h, slider, a curveball, sinker, and splitter pitched in more than 40 games in the majors in 2013 and 2014, and also pitched in 39 games last season while playing for the Royals.